 Heat only Boilers

-Heat only boilers feature a hot water cylinder and an expansion tank in the loft.
-For these types of systems, the central heating corrosion inhibitor will need to be poured into the smaller expansion tank.
-Before you do this, you’ll should ensure that the water is switched off at the mains and you also need to ensure that the tank is clean and free of corrosion or any other inhibiting substances.
-We recommend giving the cold water tank a good clean before adding in the boiler inhibitor.
+Heat-only boilers feature a hot water cylinder and an expansion tank in the loft.
+For these types of systems, the corrosion inhibitor for central heating will need to be poured into the smaller expansion tank.
+Before you do this, you’ll need to ensure that the water is switched off at the main, and you also need to ensure that the tank is clean and free of corrosion or any other inhibiting substances.
+We recommend giving the cold water tank a good cleaning before adding the boiler inhibitor.

 System Boilers